Breinbjerg/E5IOT-Project/README.md

 ### Built with:
 This project is build with:
 - Argon (Particle) - electrical base
-- GPS-module - to track user lokation
+- Adafruit Ultimate GPS - to track user lokation
 - LCD Screen - to inform the user
 - Google maps API - to generate route on map
 - Mailgun API - for sending map to user